ShaktidharK1997/mochihealth-takehome/README.md

 # Mood of the Queue - Mochi Health Takehome

 Hey there!
-So for my take-home, I built a little Streamlit app to track the mood/sentiment of support tickets over time.
+So for my take-home, I built a Streamlit app to track the mood/sentiment of support tickets over time.
 Nothing fancy, but hopefully useful!

 ## What it does